 At this point, I was heavily into WordPress.
 I enjoyed messing around with themes and plugins, teaching myself PHP, CSS, and HTML along the way.
 This self-taught knowledge allowed me to get the eCommerce support position with First Data.

 After working for First Data for over seven years, I left and started my own web development business.
-While at First Data, I talked to a lot of people on the phone who identified themselves as web developers.
+While at First Data, I talked to many people on the phone who identified themselves as web developers.
 I knew from speaking to them that I could do what they do.

-When I was still working for First Data, in my off time I created a WordPress plugin that connected WordPress to First Data’s eCommerce gateway, Payeezy.
+When I was still working for First Data, I created a WordPress plugin that connected WordPress to First Data’s eCommerce gateway, Payeezy.
 It created a form that a cardholder filled out to make a payment or a donation.
 The plugin is hosted on WordPress.

 I imagine back in 1818 or 1918, white males had it pretty good.
 The thing is, it’s 2018.
 Time travels in only one direction.
 Men don’t wear top hats or use pocket watches anymore.
 Things change.
 Contrary to what some people might believe, things are not handed to white males because they are white males.
 I’ve had to fight and claw for everything I have.
 I assure you nothing was ever handed to me.

-Tell me how privileged I am when I’m driving for Uber with someone who smells bad in the backseat.
-Tell me how privileged I am when someone spills some of their breakfast in the backseat of my car and they don’t bother to tell me about it or even try to clean it up.
+Please tell me how privileged I am when I’m driving for Uber with someone who smells bad in the backseat.
+Please tell me how privileged I am when someone spills some of their breakfast in the backseat of my car, and they don’t bother to tell me about it or even try to clean it up.

 To assume I’m privileged because I was born white and a male is not only racist and sexist, it’s completely wrong.
 It’s a gross generalization based solely on skin color and biological sex.
 Anyone who believes white male privilege exists today is dumb.
-Anyone who uses it to make judgments about people had better be prepared to be wrong most of the time.
+Anyone who uses it to judge people had better be prepared to be wrong most of the time.